Did you know there’s something better to watch on YouTube than cats making hilarious faces?

 JiYoon is warm and friendly, and ever so ready to help George (and you!) untie linguistic knots.

-And hey, if you or anybody you know is interested in learning Japanese, you’ll be glad to know that there’s also a “Japanese From Zero” YouTube channel that brings you that same flavor, in a different language.
+And hey, if you or anybody you know is interested in learning Japanese, you’ll be glad to know that there’s also a “Japanese From Zero” YouTube channel (that is still regularly updating) that brings you that same flavor, in a different language.

 Look away, Korean beginners.
 This one’s for the intermediate and advanced learners.